ArmanSingh1994/Fall2019/assignment2.md

  1. Complete exercise D. Complete the project on MDN *Structuring a page of content* in Unit 4.
 	 - this page will be the home page.
-	 - Use their css only to verify that your structure is correct, then remove the link and the css file from your project before publishing.
+	 - Use their css only to verify that your structure is correct, then **remove** the link and the css file from your project , prior to publishing.
 	 - use this page to create the secondary pages in the `content` sub-directory (`get_started.html`, `photos.html`, `gear.html`, `forum.html`.
 Include descriptive headings and paragraphs of lorem ipsum text to fill in the main and aside containers.
 Do not duplicate, make each page different (copy different text and have different number of paragraphs,...)
 	 - -update and test navigation (test going from any page to any page).
  2. Show your instructor your code for immediate feedback and opportunity to improve.
 Read through the self-evaluation rubric below.
 Make sure your code is validated, update and add all comments, use proper indentation.  **Get feedback before publishing to ensure you have not missed or misinterpreted anything to get full marks!**